Shameful truth about elder abuse

 Neglect

 Neglecting a helpless elderly person is another form of abuse.
-The caregiver might intentionally ‘forget’ their medication or administer an overdose, leave them dirty, or abandon them for hours on the toilet.
-Or they may not be given enough to eat or drink.
+The caregiver might intentionally ‘forget’ their medication or administer an overdose, leave them lying in a soiled bed, or abandon them for hours on the toilet.
+Or deprive them of food and drink.

 Financial abuse